FIGMA DESIGN SYSTEM

 Atoms

-Base styles and elements such as colour, type, buttons, inputs
+Base styles and individual controls such as colour, type, buttons, and inputs.

 Lvl 2